Julian Sayin, Jeremiah Smith propel No. 1 Ohio State past Purdue 34-10 for 13th straight win

 Jeremiah Smith finished with a season-high 10 catches for 137 yards and caught a 35-yard TD pass to break open the game.
 It was his 10th scoring catch of the season and the 25th of his career, tying him with Santonio Holmes for sixth on the Buckeyes all-time list.

-Ryan Browne was 10 of 19 with 76 yards and one interception for Purdue (2-7, 0-7), which has lost seven straight overall and a school record 16 in a row against conference foes.
-The Boilermakers gained just 186 yards on a day Ohio State had the ball more than twice as long as Purdue.
+Ryan Browne was 10 of 19 for 76 yards and one interception for Purdue (2-7, 0-7), which had only 186 total yards on a day Ohio State more than 40 minutes.
+The Boilermakers have lost seven straight overall and a school record 16 straight against Big Ten foes.

-The Boilermakers took a 3-0 lead with a 40-yard field goal late in the first quarter but couldn't respond after Ohio State's second-quarter onslaught.
+Still, they took a 3-0 lead with a 40-yard field goal late in the first quarter but couldn’t respond to Ohio State’s second-quarter onslaught.

+“The second quarter got away from us a bit, the long drive, the takeaway, it’s hard to overcome those things against a team like this,” coach Barry Odom said.
+“But I saw some things there.
+I’m going to keep believing that we’re going to get back to those winning ways.”

 Tate out